newrelic/newrelic-databricks-integration/README.md

 #### Consumption and Cost Collection Requirements

-In order for the New Relic Databricks integration to collect consumption and cost related data from Databricks, there are several requirements.
+In order for the Databricks Integration to collect consumption and cost related data from Databricks, there are several requirements.

 1. The SQL [warehouse ID](#warehouseid) of a [SQL warehouse](https://docs.databricks.com/en/compute/sql-warehouse/index.html)
    within the workspace associated with the configured [workspace host](#workspacehost)